 Raising a child with autism places some extraordinary demands on parents as individuals and on the family as a whole.
 Prime among these demands is the lack of enough hours in the day to do all one wishes.
-The time involved in meeting the needs of a family member with autism may leave parents with little time for their other children.
+Specifically, the time involved in meeting the needs of a family member with autism may leave parents with little time for their other children.

-Many parents indicate that even as they do all they can for their child with autism, they are always struggling with how best to respond to the needs of the family as a whole.
+Many parents feel that even as they do all they can for their child with autism, they are always struggling with how best to respond to the needs of the family as a whole.
 They say that although their own life as an individual may be put "on hold" and a couple may share an understanding of the need to make sacrifices on behalf of their child with autism, few parents are willing to make that same demand of other children in the family.
-As a result, there is a continual tension between the needs of the child with autism and the other children.
+As a result, there is a continual tension between the needs of the child with autism and those of the other children.

 This section offers suggestions to parents about ways to help the other children in the family cope gracefully and effectively with the experience of having a brother or sister with autism.
 Research indicates that the majority of brothers and sisters of children with autism cope well with their experiences.
 That does not mean, however, that they do not encounter special challenges in learning how to deal with a sibling who has autism or a related disorder.

-There are special demands on siblings, and learning how to manage these demands will make their childhood easier and will teach them skills that will make them more effective and resilient adults.
+There are special demands on these siblings, and learning to manage these demands will make their childhood easier and will teach them skills that will make them more effective and resilient adults.
 The most important teachers of these coping skills are a child's mother and father.
-The gifts you give to your youngsters in childhood will serve them immediately, and in all the years ahead.
+The gifts you give to your youngsters in childhood will serve them immediately and in all the years ahead.
 Parents: Click here for important information and practical suggestions for helping and supporting siblings.